-The challenges of time, money, grocery and kitchen access can be especially chaotic for young adults amidst changes in work, school, and housing.
-With this many variables, and a chorus of outside voices, it’s not your fault if it’s difficult to make comfortable, clear-headed food choices.
+The challenges of time, money, grocery and kitchen access can be especially chaotic for young adults trying to balance work, school, and housing.
+With this many variables, and a chorus of outside voices, it’s understandable that making comfortable, clear-headed food choices often seems difficult.

 March is National Nutrition Month, and we are also a few months past New Years, when many people make resolutions about food, exercise, or body care regimens.
-But often, as the spring goes on, overly ambitious goals have been missed or diets abandoned.
+But often, as the spring goes on, overly ambitious goals or diets have been abandoned.
 Feelings of shame and failure can well up, even resulting in worse health and self-care than before the goals were set.
-Now is a good time to check in and ask – how do I feel about food?
+Now is a good time to check in and ask – how do I think and feel about food?
 Confused, stressed, at peace?
 Is stress about “eating right” taking a toll on my body or mind?

 WHAT IS YOUR BODY SAYING?

 What many diets, New Years’ resolutions, and meal plans have in common is that we look outside ourselves for answers on “how to eat.”
 Having outside perspectives isn’t inherently bad, and if a diet makes you feel positive, satisfied, and nourished – great!
 Just try not to assume what works for you will work for someone else.
 Maybe, however, you keep searching for the “right” way to eat, to no avail – even feeling trapped in a cycle of failed diets.
 If so, you’re not alone.

 Problems can arise when we rely so heavily on sources outside ourselves for eating guidance that we stop listening to our bodies.

 - You might ignore your hunger because your diet says to – only to feel irritable, lose sleep or underperform in class

 - You might lose touch with your hunger cues long term by suppressing them enough